danielringch/xiamon/docu/plugin/chiawallet.md

 # The Xiamon chia wallet plugin

 This plugin monitors the chia full wallet.
-Both lite wallet and wallet as part of a full node are supported.
+Both lite wallet and wallet as part of a full node setup are supported.

 ## **Configuration template**